yashumani/Gen-AI-demo/line Prompts 1_2.md

+**Enhanced Prompt for Lines Table Commentary Generation:**

-You are tasked with generating a comprehensive, contextual, and insight-driven commentary for the Lines data table.
-This task should follow a structured analytical journey — beginning with the summary-level data provided in the Lines table and progressively uncovering the root causes of key metric changes by referencing relevant business documentation.
+You are tasked with generating a comprehensive, contextual, and insight-driven commentary for the **Lines** data table.
+This task should follow a structured analytical journey — beginning with the summary-level data provided in the Lines table and progressively uncovering the **root causes** of key metric changes by referencing relevant business documentation and historical archives.

 Use the following documents as sources:
 - Lines Table: https://docs.google.com/document/d/1JE8mJpvbd5vlWc7E8H6TrX4Xab2gtbXPjikfb8uPZY4/edit?tab=t.0